bhch/tornado-localization/README.md

 You should see the error message.

 Change your browser language to see the error message in different languages.
+Translations are available in `French`, `German` and `Spanish`.

 ### Tested on